-Sometimes I think the Advanced tasting exam is a tale of the haves and the have-nots.
-By that I mean the haves as in those students who know the grid and taste regularly (with a group) vs. those who don’t.
+At times I think the Advanced tasting exam is a tale of the haves and the have-nots.
+By that I mean the haves as in those students who know the grid and taste regularly with a group vs. those who don’t.
 It’s a huge difference.
 But the most important thing—bar none—is having the grid memorized.
 It’s literally the single most vital factor for success in the Advanced tasting exam.
 If you go into the exam room not having the grid down cold you set yourself up for massive inconsistency from wine to wine with the not-too-remote possibility of leaving a lot of points on the table.
 Remember, odds are you will be nervous.
 Combine that with not knowing the grid well enough and it’s a recipe for disaster.

 Memorize the Grid.
 Practice saying it to yourself hundreds and/or thousands of times until you always know what’s next.

 Know Basic Colors and Be Able to Connect the Dots

 It’s critical to know the difference between straw, yellow, and gold for white wines, and purple, ruby, and garnet for red wines.
 Be able to see both trios of colors next to each other in your mind’s eye.
 Beyond that, connect the dots.
 In whites more color means oxidation in the form of oak treatment or bottle age or possible botrytis.
 The more oxidation in the color the more in the wine in the form of dried vs. fresh fruit and dried herbs vs. fresh—and the rest.
 With red wines the deeper the color the darker the fruits (and usually the higher the alcohol).
 The more garnet in the color the more oxidation in the wine for the reasons above.

 You need a good working memory of all the major fruit groups and non-fruit aromas for both whites and reds.
 If you have trouble with something—melon or pepper or whatever—keep it your kitchen and smell/taste it.
 A LOT.